-2.62.
+- 2.62.
 The operating organization is required to establish a fuelling programme: see para.
 7.19 of SSR-2/2 (Rev. 1) [1].
-There should be strict control of core loading, unloading, shuffling or on-load refuelling operations.
+There should be strict control of core loading, unloading, shuffling or on-load refuelling operations. - 2.63.

-2.63.
 All core alterations are required to comply with approved configurations: see para.
 7.19 of SSR-2/2 (Rev. 1) [1].
 Throughout such changes, core reactivity should be monitored to prevent an inadvertent criticality.
 All fuel movements are required to be in accordance with detailed, approved procedures: see para.
 7.26 of SSR-2/2 (Rev. 1) [1].
-Intermediate fuel patterns should be no more reactive than the most reactive configuration considered and approved in the design7.
-There should be a method of checking that fuel movements would not conflict with each other, and it should be possible to retrospectively trace the actual fuel movements made, if necessary.
+Intermediate fuel patterns should be no more reactive than the most reactive configuration considered and approved in the design8.
+There should be a method of checking that fuel movements would not conflict with each other, and it should be possible to retrospectively trace the actual fuel movements made, if necessary. - 2.64.

-2.64.
 The refuelling programme should include details of the core pattern and a schedule of movements of core components (fuel assemblies, control rods, burnable absorbers and flux shaping absorbers) into and out of the reactor.
-The necessary checks during refuelling to verify the correct performance of different activities should be also included in the refuelling programme.

-2.65.
-In achieving full power and the target rate for fuel burnup, and in providing sufficient reactivity to compensate for fuel depletion and the buildup of fission products, the refuelling programme should meet the following objectives throughout the lifetime of the reactor, starting from the initial fuel loading:
+The necessary checks during refuelling to verify the correct performance of different activities should be also included in the refuelling programme. - 2.65.
+In achieving full power and the target rate for fuel burnup, and in providing sufficient reactivity to compensate for fuel depletion and the buildup of fission products, the refuelling programme should meet the following objectives throughout the lifetime of the reactor, starting from the initial fuel loading: - (a) Maintaining neutron flux distribution and other core parameters within the applicable operational limits and conditions; - (b) Maintaining an adequate shutdown margin. - 2.66.
+The aspects that should be considered in the establishment and use of a refuelling programme include the following, as appropriate: - (a) Fuel burnup and consequent structural and metallurgical limitations; - (b) Temperatures of coolant and fuel cladding in relation to flux distributions, channel flows and absorber configurations; - (c) Increase in power output from a fuel assembly, either during on-load refuelling or while the reactor power is being raised (this might impose a restriction on the rate of rise of reactor power or there might need to be a minimum time for holding the power constant before the next power increment); - (d) Avoidance of unacceptable flux tilts and reactor instability; - (e) Assurance of the mechanical capability of fuel elements to withstand reactor core conditions and refuelling operations, particularly for shuffling and reuse of irradiated fuel elements; - (f) Availability and capability of refuelling machines (for reactors designed for on-load refuelling); - (g) Special considerations for particular fuel assemblies, which might necessitate restrictions such as limitations on the power output;

-7 Some reactors using natural uranium show a reactivity increase as plutonium builds up in the fuel during its early use.
+8 Some reactors using natural uranium show a reactivity increase as plutonium builds up in the fuel during its early use.
 The same applies for fuels bearing burnable absorbers as gadolinium.